ceph/ceph/doc/start/hardware-recommendations.rst

 ------------------

-One opportunity for performance improvement is to use solid-state drives (SSDs) to reduce random access time and read latency while accelerating throughput.
+One opportunity for performance improvement is to use solid-state drives (SSDs) to reduce access time and latency while accelerating throughput.
-SSDs often cost more than 10x as much per gigabyte when compared to a hard disk drive, but SSDs often exhibit access times that are at least 100x faster than a hard disk drive.
+SSDs often cost from 2x to more than 10x as much per gigabyte when compared to a hard disk drive, but SSDs often exhibit access times that are at least 100x faster than a hard disk drive.
+To maximize performance look for SSDs that connect via high speed interfaces like PCIe NVMe vs SATA or SAS.

 SSDs do not have moving mechanical parts so they aren't necessarily subject to the same types of limitations as hard disk drives.
 SSDs do have significant